 About Jessica Cabeen

 Mrs. Jessica Cabeen is the Principal of Woodson, an all-day Kindergarten Center in Austin, Minnesota.
-She is a 2016 NAESP/VINCI Digital Leader of Early Learning and is a NAESP Digital Ambassador.
+She is a 2017 Minnesota National Distinguished Principal of the year, 2016 NAESP/VINCI Digital Leader of Early Learning and is a NAESP Digital Ambassador.
 She has facilitated the Minnesota P3 Leadership Academy as well the University of Minnesota Principal Academy.
 During her tenure at Woodson, she has supported the implementation of a Coding Club for kindergarten students and advocates for play-based learning for learners of all ages.

 To learn more about the NAEYC/Fred Rogers Center’s joint position statement on Technology and Interactive Media as Tools in Early Childhood Programs and for more educator examples check out our 5th-anniversary celebration!